kubeflow/website/content/en/docs/gke/deploy/project-setup.md

     Refer to [Anthos Service Mesh documentation](https://cloud.google.com/service-mesh/docs/archive/1.4/docs/gke-install-new-cluster#setting_credentials_and_permissions) for details.

+    For more information, see the following issues:

+    * [kubeflow/website #2121](https://github.com/kubeflow/website/issues/2121) Projects which have never had a k8s cluster before might need to create and delete a temp cluster to activate this.

 You do not need a running GKE cluster.
 The deployment process creates a cluster for you.